 Bosun – Pete Poulson (assisted by Adam Poulson)

-Axmouth Harbour Management Company reps - Tony Hinton/John Cooper
+Axmouth Harbour Management Company reps - Tony Hinton/Steve Biddle

-South West Ports Association rep. for Axmouth Harbour - John Cooper
+South West Ports Association rep. for Axmouth Harbour - John Robinson

 Over the years we have made significant improvements to the Harbour by removing the old trot moorings and replacing them with pontoons, which were piled in 2013.
 An indication of our success is the way the waiting list for berths has risen from zero to up to 5 years.
 As well as maintaining the pontoons and walkways, we dredge the Harbour from December through to March using our own equipment.
 In April most of our time is spent helping members that have berths on the pontoons to launch their boats, and in October the process is reversed as boats are lifted out for the Winter.